-Zinfra is committed to conducting its procurement activities by engaging vendors that are capable of delivering goods and/or services of quality, on time and within budget.
-This is achieved by implementing a framework that evaluates a vendor’s capability and competence to provide the goods and/or services safely prior to engagement and at regular intervals throughout the term of the relationship between Zinfra and the vendor.
+Zinfra is committed to conducting its procurement activities by engaging suppliers that are capable of delivering goods and/or services of quality, on time and within budget.
+This is achieved by implementing a framework that evaluates a supplier’s capability and competence to provide the goods and/or services safely prior to engagement and at regular intervals throughout the term of the relationship between Zinfra and the supplier.

 Zinfra’s Procurement Policy aims to ensure that in all procurement activities:

-purchases are sourced from established vendors who comply with all legal, safety and regulatory obligations;
+purchases are sourced from established suppliers who comply with all legal, safety and regulatory obligations;

 our 'safety first' principle is adhered to at all times